netliferesearch/promptfinder/docs/UNIT_TESTING_CLOUD_FUNCTIONS.md

-# Unit Testing Firebase Cloud Functions
+# Unit Testing Cloud Functions

-This document explains how to test Firebase Cloud Functions in the PromptFinder project.
+This document explains how to test Firebase Cloud Functions in the DesignPrompts project.

 ## Testing Approaches